Random matrices: Law of the determinant

-The key idea for proving Lemma \ref{lemma:errorterm} is to establish a good upper bound for $|q_{ss}(i)|$.
+The key idea for proving Lemma \ref{lemmaerrorterm} is to establish a good upper bound for $|q_{ss}(i)|$.
 For this, we need some new tools.
-Our main ingredient is the following delocalization result, which is a variant of a result from \cite{TVhard}, asserting that with high probability all unit vectors in the orthogonal complement of a random subspace with high dimension have small infinity norm.
+Our main ingredient is the following delocalization result, which is a variant of a result from \cite{TVhard} (see also \cite{E} and \cite{TVsurvey} for recent surveys), asserting that with high probability all unit vectors in the orthogonal complement of a random subspace with high dimension have small infinity norm.

-\begin{lemma} For any constant $\beta >0$ the following holds for all sufficiently large constant $\alpha >0$.
-Assume that the components of $\Ba_1,\dots, \Ba_{n_1}$, where $n_1:=n-n\log^{-4\alpha}n$, are independent random variables of mean zero, variance one and bounded in absolute value by $\log^{\beta} n$.
-Then with probability $1-O(n^{-100})$, the following holds for all unit vectors $\Bv$ of the space $V_{n_1}^\bot$
+\begin{lemma} For any constant $\beta>0$ the following holds for all sufficiently large constant $\alpha>0$.
+Assume that the components of $\Ba_1,\ldots, \Ba_{n_1}$, where $n_1:=n-n\log^{-4\alpha}n$, are independent random variables of mean zero, variance one and bounded in absolute value by $\log^{\beta} n$.
+Then with probability $1-O(n^{-100})$, the following holds for all unit vectors $\Bv$ of the space $V_{n_1}^\bot$:

 \end{lemma}